Human Activity Recognition Simulink Model for Smartphone Deployment

-On the Classification Learner tab, click the arrow at the right of the Model Type section to open the gallery.
+On the Classification Learner tab, click the arrow at the right of the Models section to open the gallery.
 Then, under Ensemble Classifiers, click Boosted Trees.

-The Current Model Summary pane displays the default settings of the boosted tree ensemble model.
+The model Summary tab displays the default settings of the boosted tree ensemble model.

-On the Classification Learner tab, in the Training section, click Train.
+On the Classification Learner tab, in the Train section, click Train All and select Train Selected.
 When the training is complete, the Models pane displays the 5-fold, cross-validated classification accuracy.